 - The linear orientation of terminals (1) allows several

-planes to transit passengers at the same time and represents one
+planes to board passengers at the same time (through

-permitting the stowage of several planes on a smaller surface.
+permitting the stowage of several planes on a smaller terminal surface.
 The

 - Some airports opt for shuttles (3), which enables to